ycl-the-lyc/ubc-study-notes/phys-170/phys-170.typ

 The cause of dry friction is the rough surfaces in contact.
 There are little, microscopic bumps: 'teeth' and 'valleys', which they clutch into each other to hinder movement.
-Since they have to 'clutch in', there is a component of the resultant force perpendicular to the contact surface, the normal force $vecb(N)$.
+Since they have to 'clutch in', there is a component of the resultant force perpendicular to the contact surface, the normal force $vb(N)$.
-Of course, then there is the friction $vecb(F)$, tangent to the contact surface and opposite to the (intended) movement.
+Of course, then there is the friction $vb(F)$, tangent to the contact surface and opposite to the (intended) movement.

 #figure(
   caption: [Dry friction],
   image("assets/friction.png", width: 33%)
 )

 Look at the example above.
-Assume the block is in equilibrium, we can determine where $vecb(N)$ is acting, point $O$, by considering moments.
+Assume the block is in equilibrium, we can determine where $vb(N)$ is acting, point $O$, by considering moments.
 $
   vecl(W) x &= vecl(P) h \
   x &= (vecl(P) h) / vecl(W).